dwyl/book/manuscript/01-intro-why.md

 ![Amelia's Happy Day](images/amelia-happy-day.jpg)

-Make the people using your products/project happy by testing.
+Make the people using your product/project happy by testing it *before* giving it to them!

 [^startwithwhy]: See: http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action